ruckus/quickbooks-ruby/README.md

 ```ruby
 Quickbooks.sandbox_mode = true
 ```

 ## Authorization through OAuth 2.0
-This section is only for newer developer accounts that uses OAuth 2.0 for the apps.
+This section is only for developer accounts that uses OAuth 2.0 for the apps.
 For apps that are authorized by OAuth 1, please refer to the next section.

 ### Getting Started & Initiating Authentication Flow with Intuit